tradingstrategy-ai/docs/source/glossary.rst

     Maximum Drawdown

-        In :term:`quantitative finance`, maximum drawdown (MDD) refers to the maximum loss from a peak to a trough of a portfolio, before a new peak is attained.
+        In :term:`quantitative finance`, maximum drawdown (MDD) refers to the maximum loss from a peak to a trough of a :term:`portfolio`, before a new peak is attained.
 It is a measure of the largest loss that an investment portfolio has experienced over a specified time period.

         Maximum drawdown is an important metric in risk management as it helps investors understand the potential downside risk of an investment.
 It is often used to assess the risk of a portfolio and to compare different investment strategies.